lum-sydney/Temperature-Converter/README.md

 # Temperature-Converter

+Hi, thank you for looking and trying my very first Java program! :D

-Java program that converts celsius to fahrenheit or converts fahrenheit to celsius.
+This simple java program converts celsius to fahrenheit or converts fahrenheit to celsius.